 - Rub a small area between your fingers about 20 times?
 Did it pill or fade?
 Then, you know what do.

 - Rub the back of your hand against the fabric, or if you dare, rub it against your cheek.
 Is it rough and scratchy?
 Then, trust me, you definitely don’t want this crappy fabric!

 - Check the cut ends.
 Are they fray crazy?
 Then, it will be a nightmare to sew.
 Do you really want to sew a nightmare?!

 Finally, if your desired fabric passes all of the above, then fold it in half so that the selvages line up with each other.
 Now, check the crosswise threads or pattern along the length of the fold to determine if the fabric is on grain or straight.

-You only have about a ½ inch of off grain forgiveness (we’ll be covering this later in the series).
+You only have about a ½ inch of off grain forgiveness.
 If the pattern or crosswise threads are more than a ½ inch off grain (wonky), place the fabric where you found it, turn around, keep shopping or go home.

 Pro tip #1: While some off grain wovens can be straightened by pulling on the bias, fabrics labeled easy care, no iron, wrinkle resistant, or wash and wear have been chemically treated and they cannot be straightened!